Click on client logo for a brief description.

 The Northwest Regional Climate Hub delivers science-based knowledge and practical information to farmers, ranchers, forest landowners, and Native American tribes that will help them to adapt to climate change.
 The Hub encompasses Alaska, Idaho, Oregon, and Washington.

-NKN provides data storage and systems administration support for the Northwest Climate Hub.» Visit the Northwest Regional Climate Hub website
+NKN provides data storage and systems administration support for the Northwest Climate Hub.
+NKN also hosts and helped to develop the Northwest Climate Toolbox — a collection of web tools for visualizing past and projected climate and hydrology of the Pacific Northwest.» Visit the Northwest Regional Climate Hub website

 Coastal Biodiversity Risk Analysis Tool (CBRAT) is an ecoinformatics platform synthesizing the biogeographic distributions, abundances, life history attributes, and environmental tolerances of near-coastal invertebrates and fishes to 200 m depth at an ecoregion scale.

 NKN provides virtual machine hosting for CBRAT.» Visit the CBRAT website